eshwen/SVJ_production/README.md

 which is valid for one week.

 At Imperial and Zurich, you can check on your jobs with `qstat`.
 At Bristol and lxplus, use `condor_q <user>`.

+Keep in mind the memory and disk requests when submitting the Condor jobs.
+They are designed to run lots of small jobs, rather than few large jobs.
+Try to keep the number of events per job < 10.

+## Miscellaneous

+Further reading to understand the theoretical motiviations of this search can be found at <https://arxiv.org/abs/1503.00009> and <https://arxiv.org/abs/1707.05326>.